BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Mod-Installation.md

 title: Installation of BG3MM (BG3 Mod Manager)
 description: A comphrensive guide on how to install mods via BG3MM
 published: false
-date: 2024-04-25T23:22:16.558Z
+date: 2024-04-25T23:40:35.498Z
 tags: bg3mm, guide, installation
 editor: markdown
 dateCreated: 2024-04-25T01:54:07.278Z
 ---

-Mod Installation
->
+##  **Set up of BG3MM (Baldur's Gate 3 Mod Manager):**

+This guide will be split up in 3 parts to make it easier:

+1. How to set up BG3MM
+2. How to install .pak files.
+3. How to install manual/loose file mods (mods that do not come as .pak file but as folders).

 > *This is a guide meant for Windows steam users and BG3MM.
 However, GOG users can use this guide as well; they just need to find the GOG equivalent of the Steam paths.*
 {.is-info}

-This guide will cover 3 things:

-1. How to set up BG3MM
-2. How to install .pak files.
-3. How to install manual/loose file mods (mods that do not come as .pak file but as folders).

-##  **Set up of BG3MM (Baldur's Gate 3 Mod Manager):**
+---

-###### 1. Install BG3MM via github
+## 1. Install BG3MM via github

 Link: https://github.com/LaughingLeader/BG3ModManager/releases/tag/1.0.10.0